We are plastic.

 -

-When a conversation feels too calm do I trust the calm, or assume something isn’t being said?
+When a meeting feels too calm do you trust it, or assume something's buried?

 1/25